pnnl/building-energy-standards-data/docs/Structure.md

 The schedules used in the database were determined based on the PNNL led *Development of Building-Space-Specific Loads for Performance Rating Methods* project.
 The schedules were derived from the [SBEM-NCN database](https://www.ncm-pcdb.org.uk/sap/page.jsp?id=7), modifications were applied to make them perceived as more realistic such as reducing the occupancy fraction during the day (as space is very rarely fully occupied), or leave a very small fraction of the lights on at night.

 ### Occupant Types Dataset
 Different groups of occupants may exhibit varying behaviors influenced by factors such as the type of space, cultural background, and social context.
-The occupant types database is designed to caputure diverse behavioral patterns and create a representative dataset that enables users to improve the building energy modeling and advance research on dynamic occupant behavior using OpenStudio.
+The occupant types database is designed to caputure diverse behavioral patterns and create a representative dataset that enables users to improve the building energy modeling and advance research on dynamic occupant behavior.

 #### Occupant Types Data Structure
-This database is insipried by a previous work Lawrence Berkeley National Laboratory (LBNL) led [(Sun and Hong 2017)](https://www.sciencedirect.com/science/article/abs/pii/S0378778817302013), which established a framework categorizing occupant types into three primary categories:
+This database is insipried by a previous work led by Lawrence Berkeley National Laboratory (LBNL) [(Sun and Hong 2017)](https://www.sciencedirect.com/science/article/abs/pii/S0378778817302013), which established a framework categorizing occupant types into three primary categories:
 - energy behavior (including actions related to thermostat and lighting),
 - physical characteristics of occupants (including clothing insulation, work efficiency, CO2 generation, and air velocity),
 - 24-hour occupant schedule.